 Everything for $1

-Get all the resources in this post for just $1.
+We want to give you all the activities in this post for $1!

 We hope this list of Valentine’s Day read-alouds and activities are perfect for celebrating friendship, and kindness in your classroom this February, or any time of the year!